 Caring for your employees’ mental health and wellbeing

-Did you know that the leading cause of work sickness absence in the UK is mental ill-health?
+Why is employee wellbeing such a hot topic?
+Did you know that the leading cause of work sickness absence in the UK is mental ill health?

-The 2017 Thriving At Work1 review found that 300,000 people who experience long-term health problems lose their job every year and 15% of people in work struggle with mental health problems.
+The 2017 Thriving At Work review found that 300,000 people who experience long-term health problems lose their job every year, and 15% of people in work struggle with mental health problems.

 Of course, the coronavirus pandemic has made this situation worse.
 Mental health is increasingly under the spotlight as many employees struggle with working from home or find themselves experiencing some form of depression.

-A recent Office for National Statistics report2 has found that almost one in five adults (19.2%) were likely to be experiencing some form of depression during the pandemic in June 2020; this had almost doubled from around 1 in 10 before the pandemic (July 2019 to March 2020).
+A recent Office for National Statistics report found that almost one in five adults (19.2%) were likely to be experiencing some form of depression during the pandemic in June 2020; this had almost doubled from around 1 in 10 before the pandemic (July 2019 to March 2020).

-The figures that show the effect this has on organisations speak for themselves:
+The figures that show the effect employee wellbeing has on organisations speak for themselves:

-- 87% of HR leaders say improved retention is a high or critical priority for their organisation5
+- 87% of HR leaders say improved retention is a high or critical priority for their organisation

-Fostering an open and nurturing culture focused on mental health and wellbeing is a priority for organisations, now more than ever.
+It has become clear that fostering an open and nurturing culture in which employee wellbeing is a focus for an organisation is a strategic priority, even more so in 2022.
 Providing the right support for employees creates a happier workforce with fewer lost hours and better retention.
 Such a culture will be seen as attractive by current and future members of staff.

-But while talking about the impact on mental health on their career may have become less taboo in the last few years, there is still room for improvement, as shown by research by not-for-profit healthcare provider Benenden Health:
+But while talking about the impact on mental health on their career may have become less taboo in the last few years, there is still room for improvement.
+This is demonstrated by research by not-for-profit healthcare provider Benenden Health:

 “While the research asked workers to consider the impact of their mental health throughout their working life, rather than solely during the current crisis, over half of respondents cited that they were honest with their employer about why they took time off.